Constipation in children is a common problem. A constipated child has infrequent bowel movements or hard, dry stools.

 - Pain while having a bowel movement

-- Traces of liquid or clay-like stool in your child's underwear — a sign that stool is backed up in the rectum
+- Traces of liquid or pasty stool in your child's underwear — a sign that stool is backed up in the rectum

 - Blood on the surface of hard stool